 Students will receive a tax form from their university, which will provide details regarding their contribution to tuition for the previous year.
 Separately, from their lender, they will receive information regarding the interest paid on their loans.

-Students should keep track of this information and use it while filing loans, as this can impact their financial situation in a positive manner.
+Students should keep track of this information and use it while filing loans, as this can influence their financial situation in a positive manner.
 It will either increase the refund if they are getting money back or decrease the amount students owe for taxes.

-- Take out Loans
+7. Take out Loans